 What happens if I do not apply for a renewal before the date of expiry of my current Licence?

-As of early 2018; only card payments will be taken via the online application system and will be required before the application is submitted to us.
+Coming in 2019; only card payments will be taken via the new online application system and will be required before the application is submitted to us.

 The Council will consider whether: